JerryBerry12/python-tools-games/README.md

 ## Instructions ##
 Download or clone repo, then cd into the folder of the script you want to run.
 Then run `python3 script_name.py`.
 This HAS TO BE python3.

 In the future, an installer will be avaliable to install all of them as exe.
+## Credits ##
+There will be a README in each directory for credits and other info.